Governance Without the Monolith

 Where Governance Goes Wrong

-Most governance failures fall into one of three buckets.
+Most governance failures fall into three buckets.

 1. Governance shows up too late